X-CASH-official/xcash-dpops/README.md

 ## Setting up the xcashd and xcash-wallet-RPC

-First you will need to run xcashd in the background.
-Navigate to the folder that contains the xcash binaries, then run
+First you need to add xcashd and xcash-wallet-rpc to your path
+To add xcashd and xcash-wallet-rpc to your PATH (replace "XCASH_FOLDER" with the location of the folder that contains the xcashd and xcash-wallet-rpc
-`./xcashd`

-Next you need to run a xcash-wallet-rpc.
-Depending on if this is the consensus node or the consensus backup node, you will need to the run the wallet that contains the public address in the [Proof of stake](https://github.com/X-CASH-official/Proof_of_stake) for the CONSENSUS_NODE_PUBLIC_ADDRESS or CONSENSUS_BACKUP_NODE_PUBLIC_ADDRESS

-To run the rpc wallet you can run
-`./xcash-wallet-rpc --wallet-file NAME_OF_WALLET_FILE --password WALLET_FILE_PASSWORD --rpc-bind-port 18285 --confirm-external-bind --daemon-port 18281 --disable-rpc-login --trusted-daemon`

-Just replace NAME_OF_WALLET_FILE with the name of your wallet file and WALLET_FILE_PASSWORD with the password of that wallet file.
-Make sure to use port 18285 as this is the port that is used in the program.
+`echo -e '\nexport PATH=XCASH_FOLDER:$PATH' >> ~/.profile && source ~/.profile`

-We suggest you use the screen command to run the program in the background, this way you can still maintenance the server.
+You will need to use the screen command to run the xcashd and xcash-wallet-rpc, this way you can still maintenance the server and the xcash_proof_of_stake program will be able to restart the daemon when your delegate is a block verifier.
 To do this run
-`screen -dmS Daemon ./xcashd`
+`screen -dmS Daemon xcashd`

-You can also run the RPC wallet this way as well
-`screen -dmS RPC-Wallet ./xcash-wallet-rpc --wallet-file NAME_OF_WALLET_FILE --password WALLET_FILE_PASSWORD --rpc-bind-port 18285 --confirm-external-bind --daemon-port 18281 --disable-rpc-login --trusted-daemon`
+`screen -dmS RPC-Wallet xcash-wallet-rpc --wallet-file NAME_OF_WALLET_FILE --password WALLET_FILE_PASSWORD --rpc-bind-port 18285 --confirm-external-bind --daemon-port 18281 --disable-rpc-login --trusted-daemon`

 To bring the screen from the bacground process to the active process run
 `screen -x NAME_OF_BACKGROUNDS_SCREEN`